neoplastic/k8s-on-macos/README.md

 - [ ] [helm](https://helm.sh/)
 - [ ] [Git](https://git-scm.com/)

+### Socket_vmnet requires to be installed using the binary
+Use the binary instructions to install socket_vmnet as homebrew creates the binaries in a permission space that Lima cannot use.

 ### Networking
 Shared network `192.168.105.0/24` in macOS is used as it allows both Host-VM and VM-VM communication.
 By default Lima VM uses DHCP range until `192.168.105.99` therefore we use IP address range from `192.168.105.100` and onward in our Kubernetes setup.
 To have predictable node IPs for a Kubernetes cluster, it is neccessary to [reserve IPs](https://github.com/lima-vm/socket_vmnet#how-to-reserve-dhcp-addresses) to be used from DHCP server in macOS.